 For events and series where particular qualifications apply, the entry criteria, field size and design of the programs themselves have been designed to encourage involvement by many skiers and to provide opportunities for talented racers to reach their full athletic potential in alpine ski racing.
 Coaches and competitors are advised to check regional and divisional rules.

 OLYMPIC WINTER GAMES

-The 2022 Olympic Winter Games will be in Beijing, China.
-Information can be found at beijing 2022.cn.
-Selection criteria will be available at usskiands nowboard.org in the fall of 2021.
+The 2026 Olympic Winter Games will be in Milan, Italy.
+Selection criteria will be available at usskiandsnowboard.org in the fall of 2025.

 ALPINE WORLD CHAMPIONSHIPS